imgag/ngs-bits/doc/GSvar/gsvar_format.md

 1. The file can be filtered interactively using the **GSvar** application.
 2. The file can be filtered on the Linux command line using the [VariantFilterAnnotations tool](https://github.com/imgag/ngs-bits/blob/master/doc/tools/VariantFilterAnnotations.md) of ngs-bits.
 3. The file can be filtered in Microsoft Excel.

+### Pre-filtering of WGS variant lists

+In WGS the VCF file contain about 5 million variants, which is too much to put into a GSvar file.
+Thus only variants that match at least one of these criteria are included in the GSvar file:

+	- VEP impact HIGH, MODERATE or LOW
+	- annotated as pathogenic or likely pathogenic in ClinVar oder HGMD
+	- annotated as class 4, 5 or M in NGSD
+	- genomAD AF <= 2%
+	- on chrMT

+This means that common variants (AF>2%) that are intronic or intergenic are not included.

 [back to the start page](../README.md)